This information explains hormonal therapy for prostate cancer patients receiving radiation therapy.

 - Do not smoke.
-If you currently smoke, the Tobacco Cessation program can help you quit.
+If you currently smoke, the Tobacco Treatment Program can help you quit.
 Call (212) 610-0507 to speak with a counselor.

 - Maintain or achieve a healthy body weight.
 You will meet with a registered dietitian to determine what a healthy weight is for you.

 - Follow a healthy diet.
 This should be a diet high in fiber, low in fat, and low in concentrated sweets.
 The dietitian will guide you in how to select healthy foods.

 - Exercise regularly.
 Examples include brisk walking, jogging, biking, aerobics, and yard work.
 It is recommended that you exercise 30 minutes per day in addition to your daily routine.
 Even if you cannot exercise every day, whatever you can do will be helpful.